MonsterReaper/MonsterReaper/README.md

 I have a keen interest in the fields of Artificial Intelligence, Game Development, Algebra and Discrete Mathematics, and Technology.
 I possess proficiency in programming languages such as Python,HTML, and Gd script.

-I'm presently concentrating on my academics
+I'm presently concentrating on my academics.

 My contact details are as follows:
 1. Discord: MonsterReaper#2874
 2. Mail: MonsterReaper1@pm.me or Monster_Reaper1@pm.me